hubotio/hubot/README.md

 [hubot-latest]: https://github.com/github/hubot/archive/master.zip
 [readme]: https://github.com/github/hubot/blob/master/src/templates/README.md

-You should install dependencies and then use `bin/hubot -c` to create a deployable hubot.
+You should install dependencies and then use `make package` to create a deployable hubot.

     $ npm install
-    $ bin/hubot -c ~/my_hubot
+    $ make package

-Then the directory `my_hubot` contains a deployable hubot that you're able to deploy to heroku or run locally.
+Then the directory `./hubot` contains a deployable hubot that you're able to deploy to heroku or run locally.

 ## Adapters